irongiant33/custom-raspberry-pi-hat/README.md

 ![images/schematic_pic.jpg](images/schematic_pic.png)

-## Future Work
+## PCB Printing

-### Printing a PCB
+Check out the "pcbway-09oct23" tag to see the updates I made to the schematic and the PCB in order to make it printable.
+I ended up going with PCBWay to print everything, I exported the KiCad PCB file to Gerber, zipped it up, and uploaded it to PCBWay for the print.
+Fingers crossed everything comes out okay!

+Here is how I phrased my previous "future work""

-This would be a fun opportunity to learn more about KiCad.
+> This would be a fun opportunity to learn more about KiCad.
 They have a good basic tutorial here (https://docs.kicad.org/7.0/en/getting_started_in_kicad/getting_started_in_kicad.html) which was helpful to start playing with the PCB.
 Soldering the prototype board was a huge PITA and I was worried that I was going to mess something up.
+>

-One area I'd have to fix with the current KiCad files that are in this folder is the footprint for some of the components are off.
+> One area I'd have to fix with the current KiCad files that are in this folder is the footprint for some of the components are off.
 I was just curious what the board layout would look like, but I would have to get the footprint for the resistors, capacitors, and pin headers to match up with what I have.
 It would be even better if I could match the Raspberry Pi footprint to effectively create a Raspberry Pi hat.

+I completely forgot about that old "getting started" guide, but thankfully remembered most everything I needed to in order to get things to work.
+With the help of my digital calipers, I updated the footprints of all of the devices in my schematic to match that which I had on hand.
+I also heavily leaned on Raspberry Pi's schematics and mechanical drawings (https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#schematics-and-mechanical-drawings) for help in making it compatible for a Pi hat.
+I wanted to have room for the Boost converter that I had for amazon for everything to be really compact, and this made it a challenge to fit everything together - but it fit!
+That constraint definitely made the via routing more interesting, but I got it to work.

+I ended up editing the width of the via for the power line (anything associated with 12V) to mimic the width of 22AWG cable - however, as I've noted on the new future work, it would have been better to make an electrical simulation to know exactly what I needed here.

+## Future Work

+### KiCad improvements

+- Ground plane printing
+- Matching the 3D rendering model to what I have in real life
+    - Making my own footprints and renderings
+- leveraging community templates
+- Better electrical simulation to better approximate track widths

 ### Implement the Cmd library for gpio_driver.py